 In our moderation analysis in R, we aimed to investigate the effect of caffeine intake (measured by the number of cups of coffee consumed) and stress tolerance on productivity while also considering the potential moderating effect of stress tolerance on the relationship between caffeine intake and productivity.
 This was achieved through a multiple regression model, specified with an interaction term for cups of coffee and stress tolerance.

 The fitted model provided valuable insights into the hypothesized relationships.
-The interaction term (Cups*Tolerance) was statistically significant (p < 0.05), suggesting a moderation effect of stress tolerance on the relationship between caffeine intake and productivity.
-This implies that the impact of caffeine on productivity differs depending on the level of an individual’s stress tolerance.
+The interaction term (Cups*Tolerance) was not statistically significant (p > 0.05), suggesting no significant moderation effect of caffeine tolerance on the relationship between coffee consumption and productivity in this sample.
+This implies that the effect of coffee on productivity does not significantly differ based on an individual's caffeine tolerance level, at least not in this dataset.

 Further analysis of model assumptions and diagnostics revealed the model to be a suitable fit for our data: